4th Avenue Jail Information

 Want 24-Hour Bail Bonds?
 Call Us At: (602) 626-5214

 We offer affordable payment plans and post immigration, federal, and state bonds.
 We also do cash bonds and we can allow you to use collateral as a premium payment.
+We have a guide on how to post bail at 4th avenue jail that has further information about the bond process at Madison Street Jail in Phoenix.

 4th Avenue Jail Visitation